EIN 58-2034725

 Program areas at Must Ministries

-MUST's Community Outreach programs provide supplemental food and holiday assistance for individuals and families.
-MUST's Summer Lunch program delivers breakfast and lunch items each weekday during summer break to at-risk school-aged children who receive free or reduced lunches during the school year, as well as their younger siblings.
-Partnering with community churches and organizations, 476,210 meals were delivered to 7,575 children in 8 counties in June and July 2023.
-MUST's Toy Shop provided Christmas gifts (including blankets, hats, scarves, gloves, pajamas, school supplies and toys) to 6,363 children in three counties and MUST's holiday program provided 460 families with holiday meals complete with a gift card for a ham or turkey and all the accompanying holiday food items needed for a traditional celebration.
-MUST also expanded services to seniors providing food, hygiene products and other senior-centric personal care items to 200 seniors monthly.
+MUST's Community Outreach programs provide supplemental food and holiday assistance for individuals and families in need.
+MUST's Summer Lunch program delivers breakfast and lunch items each weekday during summer break to at-risk, school-aged children who receive free or reduced lunches during the school year, as well as their younger siblings.
+Partnering with community churches and organizations, 505,700 meals were delivered to 7,713 children across 8 counties.
+MUST's Toy Shop provided Christmas gifts (including blankets, hats, scarves, gloves, pajamas, school supplies and toys) to 6,036 children from three counties and MUST's holiday program provided 460 families with holiday meals complete with a gift card for a ham or turkey and all the accompanying holiday food items needed for a traditional celebration.
+MUST also expanded services in its Senior Smiles program beyond food to hygiene products and other senior-centric personal care items; this program served 277 seniors monthly.

 Who funds Must Ministries